-The health administration career and salary outlook is bright in the state of Massachusetts.
+The health care administration career and salary outlook is bright in the state of Massachusetts.
 Between 2014 and 2024 the demand for these professionals is projected to grow by 14%, jumping from 11,320 to 12,950.
 The median wage for a health administrator in Massachusetts was $109,980 in 2017, but the highest earners in the state make $208,000 or more.

 This bright outlook is matched by data for the country as a whole.
 Between 2016 and 2026 the demand for healthcare administrators is expected to grow by 20%, which is much faster than the national average for all careers.
 During that period an additional 72,000 health administrators will enter the field, bringing the national total over 400,000.

-Careers in health administration offer lots of job opportunities, plenty of advancement potential, and generous compensation from the start.
+Careers in health care administration offer lots of job opportunities, plenty of advancement potential, and generous compensation from the start.
 Discover how to plan, pursue and thrive in one of these careers in Massachusetts.

 Health Admin Undergrad Program Overview

 There are lots of jobs in hospital, clinics, and care facilities open to applicants with a high school diploma or associate’s degree.
-However, a bachelor’s degree from a four-year institution is a prerequisite for basically every health administration job in Massachusetts.
+However, a bachelor’s degree from a four-year institution is a prerequisite for basically every health care administration job in Massachusetts.
 Luckily, degree options are available throughout the state and in a variety of formats to suit a student’s needs.

 Types of Undergraduate Programs